siriusctrl/UniPublic/CS/week9.md

     - Significant **security** advantage
       - Since packets can only be received once an outgoing connection has been created, the internal network is greatly shielded from the attacks from incoming unsolicited packets.
       - But it should not replace firewalls
-  - Likely to remain in use even after IPv6 is widely deployed and there is no longer a scarcity of IP address
+  - Likely to remain in use even after IPv6 is widely deployed

 ## Fragmentation

-- What
+- What is it?

   - The action that the network breaks the large packets into smaller packets

 - Why we need this?

+  - Most network links cannot handle a full IP packets with size 65535.
   - Smaller packets, much easier to find the problem and doing re-transimission
-  - Most network links cannot handle a full IP packets with size 65535.

 - Why we don't send small packets at the very beginning?

   - we want to minimize number of packets we sent
   - Reduce overhead
-    - Reduce the number of packets be sent
   - Reduce process time
     - Big packets has the same process time as smaller packets

 - Terminology

   - MTU (Maximum Transmission Unit)